 Hey Everyone!!
-This is ALL about Tarkenton and his life updates!
+This is ALL about Tarkenton and his journey!

 At 11wks gestation we found out our unborn son had an enlarged bladder.
 Long story short we ended back in our home state of Minnesota.
 At 15wks we were told it was called LUTO ( Lower Urinary Tract Obstruction.
 Which means he was NOT having urine output causing his bladder to enlarge and urine to back up to his kidneys.